Data availability statement policy

-Data availability statements must follow one of the following formats and should appear in their own section of the manuscript, between the Acknowledgments and the References.
+Data availability statements should follow one of the following formats and should appear in their own section of the manuscript, between the Acknowledgments and the References.

 Data availability statement

-The data that support the findings of this study are openly available at DOI.
+- The data that support the findings of this study are openly available.

-- The data that support the findings of this study will be openly available at DOI following a delay of XX months from the date of publication.
-This delay is for legal and/or ethical reasons.
+- The data that support the findings of this study will be openly available following a delay.

-- The data that support the findings of this study are available from the corresponding author upon reasonable request.
-The data are not publicly available for legal and/or ethical reasons.
+- The data that support the findings of this study are available upon request from the authors.

 - Any data that support the findings of this study are included within the article.

-- Data sharing is not applicable to this article as no new data were created or analysed in this study.
+- No new data were created or analysed in this study.

 Please include the digital object identifiers (DOIs) of all datasets and/or code that are publicly available and specify the embargo period for any datasets subject to a delay before public release.